College is expensive. I graduated with $35,000 in student loan debt. Some graduate with hundreds of thousands of dollars in debt.

-One of the MCIP’s nice features is that if you contribute more than $2,500 (which is the maximum deduction each year), the excess carries over.
-If I were to contribute $10,000 today, I could claim a $2,500 deduction for the next four years.
+Of the two available plans, we chose the MCIP, but a nice feature of both Plans is that if you contribute more than $2,500 (which is the maximum deduction each year), the excess amount carries over for deduction purposes.
+If I were to contribute $10,000 today (just saying), I could claim a $2,500 deduction for the next four years.

 What is the Save4College State Contribution Program?

-You do not need to make an immediate contribution when you open the account.
-You open it, apply for the program, and then make the contribution afterwards.
+You do not need to make an immediate contribution when you open a new account, that requirement is waived when you apply through this program.
+You open the account, apply for the program, and then once you are approved you must make the minimum contribution – $25, $100 or $250 based on your household income – between July 1 and November 1, 2018.

 Your income will impact your minimum contribution.